 The difficult part is not, however, in the movements themselves, but in their coordination: every so often the arms and legs need to go in the opposite direction, making it tricky to get down pat at first.

-But once you’ve got the fluidity of both the arms and the legs, the coordinationn between them, the rhythm, the steps, the ear and the art, then you’ll have learnt the sevillanas, and you will be ready to dance in the heat of the day – castanets racka-tac-clacking, fino flowing, sunny smiles glowing – and into the cool of the night.
+But once you’ve got the fluidity of both the arms and the legs, the coordination between them, the rhythm, the steps, the ear, and the art, then you’ll have learned the sevillanas, and you will be ready to dance in the heat of the day – castanets racka-tac-clacking, fino flowing, sunny smiles glowing – and into the cool of the night.

 Tim Ginty is a freelance writer and English teacher originally from Australia and now based in Jerez de la Frontera, Andalusia.
 His blog, Lives and Times, contains a fusion of writing on wine, travel, history, and society.
 He has written for Roar Magazine, Independent Australia, and The Labor Herald.